Hyperbaric Safety Director

 - Participating in the safety program, such as conducting safety drills

-- Is responsible for all the hyperbaric equipment/supply, and for ensuring the safe and effective operation and maintenance of the hyperbaric chamber(s) and related systems and ancillary components.
-This includes:
+- Is responsible for all the hyperbaric equipment/supply, and for ensuring the safe and effective operation and maintenance of the hyperbaric chamber(s) and related systems and ancillary components

 - Works closely with facility management personnel and department medical personnel to ensure smooth day-to-day operations.
 Also works closely with Medical, Program and Nursing senior management to develop and annually revise department policies and procedures, as well as operation and maintenance documents.